-The maximal velocity in each iteration is found in Figure 15 on the left.
-We observe that the optimization algorithm starts with a soft monotone decay in where the circles approach each other.
+Figure 15 shows the maximal velocity in each iteration and we observe that the optimization algorithm starts with a soft monoton decay in where the circles approach each other.
 But when the circles start to merge, the maximal free boundary velocity suddenly rises by a factor of 4.5 and then slowly decays and finally converges towards zero up to the order of the discretization error.
-As in the cases before, we observe on the right of Figure 15 that the initial area A=0.2 increases simultaneously with the velocity for the first 300 iterations and then stagnates around $A\approx 0.204$ since the optimal shape is reached.

 4.5.
 Two circles in long distance.
-The final test case concerns the two circles of radius $r = \sqrt{0.1/\pi}$ but now with a longer distance of d = 0.6 between their centers.
-All the other settings like the computational domain and its grid resolution are the same as in the previous test case.
+The final test case concerns the two circles of radius $r = \sqrt{0.1/\pi}$ but which have now a longer distance of d = 0.6 between their centers.
+All the other settings are the same as in the previous test case.

 We observe in this last numerical test that both circles start to approach each other.
-However, during the course of the iteration, the left circle is growing in area while the right one is shrinking, see Figure 17.
+However, during the course of the iteration, the left circle is growing in area while the right one is shrinking, see Figure 18.
 Because of the longer initial distance between the circles compared to the test case before, this leads into a unification process without merging of the circles, i.e., the right circle loses area until it completely vanishes while the left one doubles its area instead.
-Thereafter, the free boundary velocity starts to deform the unified area into the well known optimal potato shape.
+Thereafter, the free boundary velocity starts to deform the unified area into the well known optimum potato like shape.

-This behaviour is also found in the left plot of Figure 18, which is somehow looking like the mirrored maximal free boundary velocities in the left plot of Figure 15.
-After a decrease of the maximal velocity during the first 100 iterations, instead of suddenly jumping to a maximum value, the maximal velocity starts to continuously grow as long as the right circle is shrinking.
-From the point on in which the area of the right circle completely vanishes, also the maximal boundary velocity suddenly decreases by a factor of three and keeps on deforming the single bulk area towards the optimal potato shape.
+This behaviour is also shown at Figure 17, which is somehow looking like the mirrored maximal free boundary velocities of Figure 15.
+Here, instead of suddenly jumping to a limited maximum value, the maximum velocity continuously grows as long as the right circle is shrinking.
+From the point on where the area of the right circle completely vanishes, also the maximum boundary velocity suddenly decreases by a factor of 3 and keeps on deforming the single bulk area towards the optimized potato shaped result.